 - Dry well using a clean towel or air dryer.

-For more information on how to keep your kids healthy as they head back to school, speak with your Lahey Health provider.
+For more information on how to keep your kids healthy as they head back to school, speak with your health care provider.